 In addition, documents that are relevant to the public are made available in the form of a central data repository.
 These include, in particular, the relevant CP/CPS of the root and intermediate certification authorities (root-CAs and sub-CAs) involved.
 This directory is available round the clock.
+The downtime is a maximum of 3 hours at a time or a maximum of 1.5 days on a monthly average.

-T-Systems uses appropriate mechanisms to protect the central data repository against unauthorized manipulation attempts (add, delete, or change).
+Telekom Security uses appropriate mechanisms to protect the central data repository against unauthorized manipulation attempts (add, delete, or change).